 Smoker? – If you are a smoker, be careful where you putt your butts out.
 Use a can with water or sand to ensure they are completely out.

-Fire Pits – Do not use a fire pit in your hard if the weather is dry and you have anything combustible near the pit.
+Fire Pits – Do not use a fire pit in your yard if the weather is dry and you have anything combustible near the pit.

 Photos – Ensure that you have pictures of the inside and outside of your house.
 These will be invaluable if you need to submit a Home Insurance claim.